-We succeeded in making an aircraft for personal use.
-But do you know what will happen in the end?
-Humans can ride on drones with horns.
+We have successfully made an aircraft for personal use.
+But do you know what happens in the end?
+People can ride with a horndrone.

 When Peter Ternström was a kid in Sweden, Peter Ternström wanted to build a sci-fi style flying machine.
 In 1983, he watched five times"Return of the Jedi"And dream of riding a hovercraft through the forest of Endor.
 But as a bright young nerd, he quickly realized that hovering a vehicle was impossible.